OPIS Market News

 Door Cracked Open for Virginia to Rejoin RGGI

 Virginia’s participation in RGGI started in 2020 when the Virginia General Assembly passed the Clean Energy and Community Flood Preparedness Act, which allowed full participation.
-Virginia had been active in five RGGI auctions from 2021 until December 2023.
+Virginia had been active in twelve RGGI auctions from 2021 until December 2023.

 Efforts to withdraw Virginia from RGGI started in 2022 when Governor Glenn Youngkin (R) issued Executive Order 9.
 This order directed the Virginia Department of Environmental Quality (DEQ) to reevaluate the impact of participation in RGGI.
 In response, DEQ sent the report titled Virginia Carbon Trading Rule and Regional Greenhouse Gas Initiative Participation – Costs and Benefits on March 11, 2022, which provided the following conclusions: